 Crossfit and Steroids

-CROSSFIT’s ANTI-DOPING PROGRAMME
+CROSSFIT’S ANTI-DOPING PROGRAMME

 CrossFit Inc has announced new and tightened testing procedures prior to the 2019 WorldCross Games, which start in Hong Kong at the end of July.
 CrossFit has partnered with Drug-Free Sports U.S., which analyzes for the NFL, NBA and 300 other elite sports and athletic organizations, to administer its testing program.
-It should be an interesting test of their ability to control the persistent use of steroids at their Annual CrossFit event.
+It should be an interesting test of their ability to control the persistent use of steroids and other banned substances at their Annual CrossFit event.

 If caught, athletes usually receive a 2-4 year ban from all official CrossFit competitions around the world.
 Is it worth it?
 Likely not for the top athletes who stand to lose a ton of money in way of prize money and sponsorships, not to mention respect from those around them.

-NOT JUST THE ELITE
+CROSSFIT AND STEROIDS: NOT JUST THE ELITE ATHLETES USE BANNED SUBSTANCES

 THE TYPE OF ATHLETES IT PRODUCES